jupyterhub/mybinder.org-deploy/README.md

 ## Deploying a change

-Deploying a change follows a two-step process.
-First, you'll deploy to the `staging` branch of the repository.
-Second, if all looks well, you'll deploy to the `prod` (production) branch of the repository.
+Deploying a change involves making a PR with your desired change and merging it to master.

 ### Deploy to Staging